 If our assets prepay at a slower rate than anticipated, our assets could extend beyond their expected maturity, and we may have to finance our investments at potentially higher costs without the ability to reinvest principal into higher yielding securities.
 Additionally, if prepayment rates decrease due to a rising interest rate environment, the average life or duration of our fixed-rate assets would extend, but our interest rate swap maturities would remain fixed and, therefore, cover a smaller percentage of our funding exposure.
-This situation may also cause the market value of our assets to decline, while most of our hedging instruments would not receive any incremental offsetting gains.
+At the same time, the market value of our assets could decline, while most of our hedging instruments would not receive any incremental offsetting gains.